 4 Steps to Recovering from Trauma

-Likewise, recovery is an individualized process, different for every person.
+Likewise, healing from trauma is an individualized process, different for every person.
 Though we’d all love to feel better right away, recovery is not something you can rush.
 You shouldn’t worry about not “doing it right,” if it seems to be taking longer than you’d expect.

 Depending on your situation, one or a combination of several treatment types may work well for you.
-These include, but are not limited to: cognitive-behavioral therapy (CBT), group therapy, creative arts therapies, psychopharmacotherapy, eye movement desensitization and reprocessing (EMDR), and even hypnosis.
+These include, but are not limited to: cognitive-behavioral therapy (CBT), group therapy, psychopharmacotherapy, eye movement desensitization and reprocessing (EMDR), or brainspotting.

 What to expect from trauma recovery